top of page

 Question: How often should I have my piano tuned?

 Answer: All manufacturers recommend that your piano be tuned no less than once per year, however, it is entirely up to you as regards how often you want it tuned.
-It's a question of how good you want your piano to sound, and how long you want your piano tunings to hold.
-The more often you tune your piano, the better it will hold.
+It's a question of how good you want your piano to sound, and how long you want your piano's tune to hold.
+The more often you tune your piano, the better it will hold its tune.
 Many institutions will have their concert/recording pianos tuned on a weekly or daily basis depending on their needs.

 Answer: No. No warranty is provided for piano tunings.
 Your piano will sound excellent once your tuning is finished.
 Your piano will hold its tuning based entirely on how well you have maintained it in the past.
 Again, many institutions will have their concert/recording pianos tuned on a weekly or daily basis depending on their needs.